meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-07.md

 **Configuration Track**

 *There is no additional configuration required to complete challenge 07.*
+You should still work through the items in the Success Criteria section to ensure you are ready for the next challenge.

 **Code Track**